 Who exactly is this gruff, sarcastic, but seemingly harmless boy who has returned to their hometown of Five Fingers, Michigan, after three mysterious years away?
 And why has June—an O’Donnell to her core—never questioned her late father’s deep hatred of the Angert family?
 After all, the O’Donnells and the Angerts may have mythic legacies, but for all the tall tales they weave, both founding families are tight-lipped about what caused the century-old rift between them.

 As Saul and June’s connection grows deeper, they find that the magic, ghosts, and coywolves of Five Fingers seem to be conspiring to reveal the truth about the harrowing curse that has plagued their bloodlines for generations.
 Now June must question everything she knows about her family and the father she adored, and she must decide whether it’s finally time for her—and all the O’Donnells before her—to let go.

-Source: Book of the Month Club pick
+Source: I received a hardcover as part of my Book of the Month Club subscription

 I heard great things about A Million Junes, but it sat on my TBR shelf for quite some time.
 I picked it up to complete a category in the 2017 POPSUGAR Reading Challenge (book with a month in the title), but I didn’t have high expectations.
 I didn’t enjoy The Love That Split The World and magical realism is hit or miss for me.
 I have my go to authors for it and I definitely have to be in the mood, but I was so disappointed by her other book that I wasn’t sure I’d enjoy this one.
 I almost didn’t choose it for my BotM Club pick, but the reviews were so great that I knew I should try it out.

 A Million Junes was dazzling.